This ARK Venture Fund review was last updated on 02/13/2023.

 However, existing platforms require the investor to be accredited (invested assets > $1 million, or income > $200k single, $300k married) and a $10,000 minimum investment.

-The ARK Venture Fund at Titan is a portfolio of pre-IPO and public companies, giving you immediate diversification across several innovative disruptors in various stages of growth.
+The ARK Venture Fund available at SoFi Invest and Titan is a portfolio of pre-IPO and public companies, giving you immediate diversification across several innovative disruptors in various stages of growth.

 Best of all, the $500 minimum makes it accessible to nearly all U.S.-based investors.